edenx/PBCanalysis/README.md

 Other assumptions are made for the practical analysis due to the limitation of the data and storage capacity,
 * Common assumption of doing spatial modelling;
 * Continuity is assumed despite discrete representation on a grid. e.g. population density with certain granularity (on a grid) are assumed to be aggregated from continuous ground truth;
+* Things to add.

-Further, we consider Continuous-block cross-validation to aid the model selection with varying smoothing length-scale for the base Kernel.
+Further, we consider Continuous-block cross-validation to aid the model selection with varying smoothing length-scale for the base kernel.

 # Repo Structure